alandre/redux-loading-manager/README.md

 }
 ```

-Redux loading manager handles all of the requests and automatically stores their loading states, so you no longer need to serve tens of `isLoading` flags.
+Redux loading manager handles all the requests and automatically stores their loading states, so you no longer need to serve tens of `isLoading` flags.

 ## Usage